NovaSector/NovaSector/modular_nova/modules/locker_rations/readme.md

 ### Description:

-This module adds in emergency ration packs to the game, and the contents of packs.
+This module adds in emergency ration packs to the game, and the contents of the packs.

 ### TG Proc/File Changes:

-- `code/modules/mob/living.dm`: To add an emergency ration pack to the emergency locker contents.
+- `code/game/objects/structures/crates_lockers/closets/utility_closets.dm`: A ration pack was added to the emergency locker, expanding the existing Nova edit that added the emergency space suit case.
 <!-- If you edited any core procs, you should list them here.
 You should specify the files and procs you changed.
 E.g:
 - `code/modules/mob/living.dm`: `proc/overriden_proc`, `var/overriden_var`